Knowledge Management (KM) - Collecting, Leveraging, and Distributing both Explicit and Tacit Knowledge Throughout Your Organization

 Case in Point General Electric (GE)

-Work-Out as part of its DNA, General Electric (GE) has become one of the most innovative, profitable, and admired companies on earth.
+With Work-Out as part of its DNA, General Electric (GE) has become one of the most innovative, profitable, and admired companies on earth.
 At its core, Work-Out is a very simple concept based on the premise that those closest to the work know it best.
 When the ideas of those people, irrespective of their functions and job titles, are solicited and turned immediately into action, an unstoppable wave of creativity, energy, and productivity is unleashed throughout the organization.
 At GE, Work-Out "Town Meetings" gave the corporation access to an unlimited resource of imagination and energy of its talented employees.

 Bibliography: